 In March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
 The outbreak of this contagious disease, along with the related adverse public health developments, have negatively affected workforces, economies and financial markets on a global scale.
 The Company incurred lower revenues, and additional expenditures related to COVID-19 during the first half of 2020.
 During the first half of 2020, the Company's operations in Massachusetts were affected by a temporary shutdown of adult-use operations and in Illinois and California by rules related to social distancing and limiting the Company's retail operations to curb-side pick-up.
-The Company's operating results, with the exception of our California market, were not materially impacted by the pandemic during the year ended of December 31, 2021.
+The Company's operating results were not materially impacted during the second half of 2020.
 Currently, the Company is closely monitoring the impact of the pandemic on all aspects of its business, and it is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or results of operations.